 Creating a blog is a wonderful way to share your ideas and opinions with the world.
 But beyond being an outlet for creative expression, blog posts can also lead to substantial website traffic, social media shares and backlinks.

-In order to reap the most benefits from your articles, they need to be well written at an optimized length.
+In order to reap the most benefits from your articles (and this type of website), they need to be well written at an optimized length.
 This leads us to the pressing question, "how long should a blog post be?"

-At Wix, we've been in the business of blogging for over a decade and learned a lot of great lessons along the way, including the ideal blog post length.
+At Wix, we've been in the business of blogging, for over a decade (and perfecting how to make websites for a lot longer) and learned a lot of great lessons along the way, including the ideal blog post length.
 In this article, we'll "spill the tea" with our insider tips on how long your posts should be, the benefits of long-form content and how to execute writing a rock-solid longer piece.

 How long should a blog post be

-After in-depth industry research and analyzing our very own results from the Wix Blog, we’ve found that the ideal blog post length is between 1,500 - 2,500 words, with a sweet spot right at 2,450.
+We’ve found that the ideal blog post length is between 1,500 - 2,500 words, with a sweet spot right at 2,450.
 When you stay within this average, your articles are more likely to rank higher on search engines, get more social media shares and backlinks.
+We came to this conclusion after in-depth industry research and analyzing our very own results from the Wix Blog.

 However, while these numbers are a good place to start, there is no “one size fits all” solution as different topics require different depths of content.
 To fine-tune your article length, think of the reasons why you chose to start a blog in the first place and the type of blog you want to share.

 Here is the general correlation between blog post word count and the kind of content it’s commonly used for:

 Less than 300 words: Blog posts with less than 300 words are rarely ever recommended.
 If or when they are used, it is mostly for generating discussion with the goal of getting comments.
 This length is not good for SEO or social media shares.